CMSgov/CMCS-DSG-DSS-Certification-Staging/readme.md

 * [Provider Management](https://cmsgov.github.io/CMCS-DSG-DSS-Certification/Outcomes%20and%20Metrics/Provider%20Management)
 * [Third Party Liability (TPL)](https://cmsgov.github.io/CMCS-DSG-DSS-Certification/Outcomes%20and%20Metrics/Third%20Party%20Liability%20(TPL))

 *Certification is still required if your project does not fall neatly into one of the above business areas.
-You may find relevant outcomes and metrics examples across business multiple areas or work with your State Officer to create state-specific ones.*
+You may still find relevant outcomes and metrics examples across business multiple areas.
+As needed, work with your state team and State Officer to create state-specific outcomes statements.*